MathiasFurenes/synology-arr-guide/README.md

 This is my first github project.
 I want to share a .pdf file with documentation on how to install -arr apps on a Synology NAS device with a VPN.
 Under you can read just a little snippet of my document.
 It spans well over 100 pages, and goes into detail on how to get the best possible experience with this setup.
-It also includes a TL;DR for the lazy ones, but just for how to isntall it.
+It also includes a TL;DR for the lazy ones, but just for how to install it.
 The configs you will have to read through, since it's so much important information there.
 The TL;DR also assumes you actually know a little bit about the subject, as if you do not you should read the full length docs.
 Please comment anything that would make it better.
 Things I should add, remove, change or other things.
 If you get stuck anywhere, you can always drop a comment with your problem I will try to get back to you.